auth0/docs/articles/anomaly-detection/guides/view-anomaly-detection-events.md

 ![Anomaly Detection Events](/media/articles/anomaly-detection/anomaly-detection-events.png)

-## Number of IPs producing errors and their location
+## Number of IPs producing errors and their locations

 Look for a high number of IPs from locales that do not make sense.
 For example: Do you expect traffic from 10,000 IPs from Russia every day?
-Observe `ip` addresses in conjunction with `fu` event traffic to determine where the failure traffic is coming from.
+Observe `ip` address data in conjunction with `fu` event traffic to determine where the failure traffic is coming from.

 ::: note
 IP geolocation data isn't available in the tenant logs unless you're able to enrich it from another location.
 The IP locale is only available from Kibana where the logs are already enriched with the information.
 :::

 Here's an example of what that data might look like.